furioussoul/tailmaster/README.md

 second step is to go to page 'Develop->ManageControl',copy code of 'Div',

-and modify exports.* according to your own components,click save and you will see it on page assemble page.
+and modify exports.* according to your own components,click save and you will see it on assemble page.

 # Install